midtown-ai/mkdocs-www/docs/glossary/l.md

 ## Leave-One-Out Cross-Validation (LOOCV)

+ ~ use all data in training, except one dataset

  A special case of [k-fold cross-validation] is the Leave-one-out cross-validation (LOOCV) method in which we set k=n (number of observations in the dataset).
 Only one training sample is used for testing during each iteration.
 This method is very useful when working with very small datasets.